 CONCLUSION: C-CCA has better outcomes than S-CCA.
 The first hepatectomy is crucial because most patients with recurrent CCA or S-CCA are not eligible for repeated surgical intervention.

 Currently, hepatic resection is frequently used for the definitive treatment of hepatolithiasis.
 Among patients who undergo hepatectomy for hepatolithiasis, approximately 5%-10% are incidentally found to have concomitant cholangiocarcinoma (C-CCA)[8-10].
 On the other hand, subsequent cholangiocarcinoma (S-CCA) may appear mo to years after the initial hepatectomy.
 To the best of our knowledge, no previous study has reported on the clinical course and outcomes of S-CCA.
 During our daily practice, we observed that many patients with S-CCA progressed to death rather quickly.
 We wondered if patients with S-CCA really have worse outcomes than those with C-CCA.
 If this premise is true, it would be reasonable to treat hepatolithiasis more aggressively to minimize the deleterious consequences of S-CCA.

 From December 1987 to December 2007, a total of 276 patients underwent hepatic resection for hepatolithiasis in Changhua Christian Hospital.
 After excluding 65 patients with incomplete medical records, the remaining 211 patients constituted the base of our study.
 For each case, the diagnosis of hepatolithiasis was made by the means of image studies preoperatively (liver ultra-sonography, computed tomography, endoscopic retrograde cholangiopancreatography, or magnetic resonance cholangiopancreatography), which was then confirmed by postoperative pathologic examination.
 The C-CCA diagnosis was based on the preoperative biopsy or the postoperative pathologic examination.
 The S-CCA diagnosis was made by image-guided aspiration cytology, or by pathology if surgical intervention was carried out.
 By this assessment, 10 patients were diagnosed with C-CCA.
-During the follow-up period, 12 patients developed S-CCA (Figure ).
+During the follow-up period, 12 patients developed S-CCA (Figure 1).

 Patient charts were reviewed to collect clinical information.
 Parameters such as CCA incidence, interval from operation to CCA diagnosis, interval from CCA diagnosis to disease-related death, follow-up time, and mortality were calculated for both the C-CCA group and the S-CCA group.
 Finally, a mathematical comparison between the two groups was performed.